ait-testbed/attackmate/docs/source/playbook/commands/sftp.rst

    Use this passphrase to decrypt the key_file.
 This is only necessary if the keyfile is protected by a passphrase.

    :type: str

+.. confval:: key_filename

+   Path to the keyfile.

+   :type: str